MileHacker Logo

 • Local Cuisine: Authentic Sichuan flavors.

-• Rich History: Centuries of cultural and spiritual heritage.
+• Rich History: Centuries of heritage and spiritual heritage.

 Geographical Context

 The climate in Leshan is subtropical monsoon, with distinct seasons.
-Summers are hot and humid, having heavy rainfall.
-The winter season is temperate and damp, often together with fog.
-Spring and autumn offer milder temperatures, making them popular times for visitors.
-This fusion of rivers, mountains, and the prevailing weather makes Leshan a location of remarkable natural character.
+Summers are warm and muggy, with heavy rainfall.
+The winter season is temperate and damp, often accompanied by fog.
+Spring and autumn offer milder temperatures, which makes them popular times for visitors.
+This blend of rivers, mountains, and the prevailing weather makes Leshan a place of remarkable natural character.

 Historical Roots